(702)506-1388

 An Ocean of possibilities

 In 2007 I set up a production studio on the beach in Rosarito, Mexico, near the old Titanic film set, I met Aldo Santini.
-It was not a quiet place to work — the Mexican drug war was just igniting, and there was gunfire most nights while I worked outdoors.
+The Mexican drug war was just igniting, and there was gunfire most nights while I worked outdoors.
 I kept going.
-Over the years there I custom-designed and built the equipment that lets me reproduce life-sized figurative sculpture in glass, metal, and ceramics — with very few limits on what’s possible in the studio.
+Over the years there I custom-designed and built the equipment that lets me reproduce life-sized figurative sculpture in glass, metal, and ceramics.